shauninman/Lessn/README.md

    site and rename to a single character.
    Example: http://doma.in/x/

-3. Visit http://doma.in/x/-/ to Lessn a new url and grab the bookmarklets (the required database table is created automatically the first time you visit Lessn).
+3. Visit http://doma.in/x/ to see all Lessn urls or jump to Lessn a new url and grab the bookmarklets (the required database table is created automatically the first time you visit Lessn).

 ### NOTE: